 Students following the “mechanics for robotics” strand have the possibility of preparing in parallel a master’s imaging, robotics and biomedical engineering (IRIV) for which INSA Strasbourg is a partner of University of Strasbourg (Télécom Physique Strasbourg)

 Students can also do their internship in one of the laboratories of the Matériaux et Nanosciences d’Alsace research federation (FR 3627), in particular at Institut Charles Sadron (CNRS UMR 22 ) or with the ICube laboratory teams, which are all partners of INSA Strasbourg.

-Double degrees exist with institutions in the United States, Germany and there is the possibility of a master’s in Great Britain.
+Double degrees exist with institutions in the United States, Germany, Canada and there is the possibility of a master’s in the United Kingdom.